What Causes Vertigo and How Can It Be Helped?

 The brainstem lies in the area of the C1 and C2 vertebrae.
 A misalignment of these bones can put the brainstem under intense pressure, causing it to malfunction.
 This means it may begin sending improper signals to the brain about the body’s location.
 If the signals from the brainstem do not match the signals from the eyes and ears, the end result can be vertigo.

-We use a gentle method that is based on scientific measurements to help realign the bones without having to resort to the use of force, meaning that we do not have to pop or crack the neck to get positive results.
+To provide Farmington, MI vertigo relief, we use a gentle method that is based on scientific measurements to help realign the bones without having to resort to the use of force, meaning that we do not have to pop or crack the neck to get positive results.
 Many patients report a great improvement in symptoms, while some see their vertigo go away completely.

 To schedule a consultation with Dr. Perkins call 248-478-6203 or just click the button below area